GaloisInc/grease/ghidra-plugin/README.md

 # GREASE Ghidra Batch Plugin

-This [Ghidra](https://github.com/NationalSecurityAgency/ghidra) plugin adds an analysis called "GREASE Analysis" which runs GREASE on all functions in a binary The order the functions are analyzed in is given by a reverse topological sort of the callgraph.
+This [Ghidra](https://github.com/NationalSecurityAgency/ghidra) plugin adds an analysis called "GREASE Analysis" which runs GREASE on all functions in a binary.
+The order the functions are analyzed in is given by a reverse topological sort of the callgraph.

 Installing this plugin requires building native GREASE binary which requires cabal (can be installed from [ghcup](https://www.haskell.org/ghcup/)).